 Services Personal Information is personal information that is provided by You, resides on Oracle, customer or third-party systems and environments, and is processed by Oracle on Your behalf in order to perform the Services.
 Services Personal Information may include, depending on the Services: information concerning family, lifestyle and social circumstances; employment details; financial details; online identifiers such as mobile device IDs and IP addresses, and first party online behavior and interest data.
 Services Personal Information may relate to Your representatives and end users, such as Your employees, job applicants, contractors, collaborators, partners, suppliers, customers and clients.

-Systems Operations Data may include log files, event files, and other trace and diagnostic files, as well as statistical and aggregated information that relates to the use and operation of our Services, and the systems and networks these Services run on.
+Systems Operations Data may include access, event, diagnostic and other log files, as well as statistical and aggregated information that relates to the use and operation of our Services, and the systems and networks these Services run on.

 III.
 The third section (Communications and Notifications to Customers and Users) applies to both Services Personal Information and personal information contained in Systems Operations Data, describes how Oracle handles legally required disclosure requests, and informs You and Users how to communicate with Oracle’s Global Data Protection Officer or file a complaint.

 Oracle treats all Services Personal Information in accordance with the terms of Sections I and III of this Policy and Your order for Services.

 Oracle may process Services Personal Information for the processing activities necessary to perform the Services, including for testing and applying new product or system versions, patches, updates and upgrades, and resolving bugs and other issues You have reported to Oracle.